ndje-enge/ndje-enge/README.md

 ### ⚙️ Data Engineering

-**[Company ETL Pipeline](https://github.com/ndje-enge/Data-ETL-Pipeline)** - A Databricks-based ETL pipeline for merging and consolidating sports retail data from an acquired company into the parent company's data warehouse.
+**[Sport Company ETL Pipeline](https://github.com/ndje-enge/Data-ETL-Pipeline)** - A Databricks-based ETL pipeline for merging and consolidating sports retail data from an acquired company into the parent company's data warehouse.

 ### ⚖️ Optimization & AI